 A vertically integrated CPG company would sell products to retailers and directly to customers via company owned stores or feature a robust direct-to-consumer/catalog model.
 In the case of Nike, it now has over 1,150 retail locations—each with an average revenue of $34 million.

 This strategy obviously can’t be executed by all CPG companies—especially fast-moving consumer goods (FMCG).
 It would be completely unrealistic for Coca-Cola or Campbell Soup Company to open stores that only sold their products.
 It’s also entirely impractical for a FMCG to develop a profitable direct-to-consumer business.
 Customer acquisition costs are too high for the products given that Facebook and Google own an effective duopoly on online advertisement.
 Most CPG vertical integration comes from retail stores themselves–who do so through private label.

 Private Label CPG and Retailer Vertical Integration

 So far we’ve focused primarily on branded CPG.
 That is, the name brand products that every knows and loves.
 But brands do not operate in a vacuum.
-Coke is not just competing against Pepsi, but against private label.
+Coke is not just competing against Pepsi, but against Walmart’s Sam’s Cola.
 For as long as chain retailers have existed they’ve sold some level of unbranded or private label products.
-If you think back, this is nothing more than vertical integration.
-A retailer owns the real estate and the production line.

 For the bulk of the 20th-century private label, brands were considered inferior to branded products.
 That changed, however, when many products became standardized through better production and supply chain practices.
-Today, private labels aren’t just low-priced offerings, but retail brand builders.
+Today, private labels aren’t just low-priced offerings, but brand builders for the retail chains themselves.